 Where can I get work experience?

-Some of the larger employers in the sector, such as GSK, the Met Office and Reckitt Benckiser (RB) and the Science and Technology Facilities Council (STFC) all offer internship opportunities to students and graduates.
+Some of the largest employers in the sector, such as AstraZeneca, GSK, the Met Office, Novartis, Reckitt Benckiser (RB) and the Science and Technology Facilities Council (STFC) all offer internship opportunities to students and graduates.
 Work experience schemes at such companies range from three-month summer internships to a year in industry.
-In many cases, these become talent spotting exercises for their graduate schemes.
+In many cases, these internships become talent spotting exercises for their graduate schemes.

 To find more work placements and internships in the science and pharmaceuticals sector, search for work experience.